 The upper arm bone is shaped like a ball to fit neatly into a socket created by the shoulder blade; this is the glenohumeral joint.
-These bones are covered by a hard cartilage, which cushions the bones when you move your arm.
-If the hard cartilage wears away, the bones can rub against each other to cause pain and stiffness.
+These bones are covered by a hard cartilage which cushions the bones when you move your arm.
+If the hard cartilage wears away, the bones can rub against each other, causing pain and stiffness.
 This is osteoarthritis.

 Total Shoulder Replacement

-Total shoulder replacement surgery involves separating the deltoid and pectoralis muscles in the front of your shoulder to access the shoulder in a nerve-free location.
+Total shoulder-replacement surgery involves separating the deltoid and pectoralis muscles in the front of your shoulder to access the shoulder in a nerve-free location.
 The rotator cuff is released to access the shoulder joint.